mevdschee/php-crud-api/README.md

 ## Limitations

-  - Authentication is limited to config file only
+  - Authentication is not included
   - Composite primary or foreign keys are not supported
   - Complex filters (with both "and" & "or") are not supported
   - Complex writes (transactions) are not supported